sjt-github/Hemberg-scRNA-seq-Course/docs/18-clustering.md

 ## SINCERA

 As mentioned in the previous chapter [SINCERA](https://research.cchmc.org/pbge/sincera.html) is based on hierarchical clustering.
-One important thing to keep in mind is that it performs a gene-level z-score transformation before doing clustering:
+It is important to keep in mind is that `SINCERA` performs a gene-level z-score transformation before clustering:

 ```r